Baseball in France: Since 1980

-Only 21 clubs were active in France in 1976.
-In ten years, we have grown to more than 170 clubs and in 1989, France hosted the 21st edition of the European Baseball Championship.
-For the occasion, land meeting international standards is being built in the Bois de Vincennes.
-According to a census carried out by the Confederation of European Baseball, France has in 2006 153 fields including 13 with international standards, 30 fields entirely dedicated to baseball and 110 other fields.
-France had the opportunity to take advantage of the organization in Paris of a group for the 2009 World Cup to equip themselves, but the Federation prefers to give up organizing these meetings, due to lack of stadiums and commitment partners, the International Baseball Federation first and foremost.
+Only 21 baseball clubs were active in France in 1976, but grew to over 170 clubs by the 1980s.
+In 1989, France hosted the 21st European Baseball Championship.
+For the occasion, a baseball field meeting international standards was built in the Bois de Vincennes, near Paris.
+According to a census by the Confederation of European Baseball in 2006, France had 153 baseball fields, including 13 meeting international standards.
+30 of the fields were entirely dedicated to baseball.
+France had the opportunity to field a team for the 2009 Baseball World Cup, but declined to participate because of the lack of a proper stadium and committed partners, the International Baseball Federation first and foremost.

-The purely amateur character of French baseball is now a thing of the past.
-Foreign players and coaches can now hope to earn a few thousand euros per month by playing in French clubs.
-The cases are still rare, but they exist since the years 1990.
-Thus, the Canadian Steve Scagnetti receives a monthly salary of $2500 during his time with the Lions of Savigny-sur-Orge.
-The best player playing in France during the 1990s is the Canadian Jeff Zimmerman who takes advantage of the low level of opposition to develop his shots.
-He is very critical of the level of play in the French championship, which he assesses at the same level as the junior colleges in the United States.
-Zimmerman went on to play in Major League from 1999 to 2001 and had a selection All-Star (1999).
+The amateur character of French baseball is now a thing of the past, with foreign players and coaches now having the opportunity to earn a few thousand euros per month in French clubs; Canadian Steve Scagnetti received a monthly salary equivalent to 2,500 Canadian dollars during his time with the Lions of Savigny-sur-Orge.
+The best player playing in France during the 1990s was the Canadian Jeff Zimmerman, who took advantage of the low level of opposition to develop his skills, being critical of the level of play in the French championship; he assessed it at the same level as junior college teams in the United States.
+Zimmerman went on to play in MLB from 1999 to 2001, and was selected as an All-Star in 1999.